microsoft/BuildTourHack/stories/4/416_Integrate.md

 ## Task

+1. Update the website code to use the APIs instead of static files for data access.

+2. Redeploy the website with the updates.

+## Comments

+###### @ 9:02am
-1. The website code currently uses a mock implementation of its data access, getting the initial data from static json files, and keeping the data in memory.
-In order to override the existing implementation for accesing data and integrate with the APIs you must implement the `IOrderRepository` interface whith your own custom class implementation (use `OrderRepositoryMock.cs` as guidance).
-You also have to change the service configuration in `Startup.cs` class adding the new implementation files:
+I looked at the website code, and it seems to currently use a mock implementation of the API/data access.
+It's getting the initial data from static json files, and keeping the data in memory.
+In order to override the existing implementation for accesing data and integrate with the APIs we should implement the `IOrderRepository` interface whith our own custom class implementation that calls the APIs (using `OrderRepositoryMock.cs` as guidance), and then change the service configuration in `Startup.cs` class adding the new implementation files:

  ```c#
 services.AddScoped<IOrderRepository, OrderRepository>();
 ```

+###### @ 11:15am
-2. In the Docker and Kubernetes instructions in [4.1.4][414] and [4.1.5][415] the web app container should have the ORDERSAPI_URL and PRODUCTSAPI_URL environment variables with the two API endpoints URLs passed in to it.
-Update the website code to use those values to interact with the APIs from the your implementation of `IOrderRepository`.
+In the Docker instructions in [4.1.4][414] for the dev machine, and Kubernetes instructions in [4.1.5][415] the web app container has the ORDERSAPI_URL and PRODUCTSAPI_URL environment variables with the two API endpoints URLs passed in to it.
+Now we can run website in the dev machine and deploy it via kubernetes again to get it to use the APIs.

 [412]: /stories/4/412_OrdersAPI.md
 [413]: /stories/4/413_ProductsAPI.md